 Definition of Run-to-Failure Maintenance

 Run-to-failure maintenance, also known as “breakdown maintenance”, is a maintenance strategy where an asset or piece of equipment is allowed to operate until it fails or breaks down before any maintenance or repairs are performed.
-In this approach, maintenance actions are only taken when the equipment has stopped working or is no longer operational.
+In this approach, maintenance actions are only taken when the equipment has stopped working or is no longer operational, making it distinct from proactive strategies supported by asset management software.

 Benefits of Run-to-Failure Maintenance

 Despite its unconventional nature, run-to-failure maintenance (RTF) offers several advantages that make it a compelling strategy in certain circumstances.
 One key benefit is its cost-effectiveness.
 By avoiding preemptive maintenance, organisations can save on unnecessary repairs and reduce downtime, leading to time savings.
-Additionally, this approach is particularly applicable to non-critical assets, where minor failures may not significantly impact operations or safety, making it a practical choice of easy implementation.
+Additionally, this approach is particularly applicable to non-critical assets, where minor failures may not significantly impact operations or safety, making it a practical choice of easy implementation that can be managed alongside other maintenance strategies using cmms software.

 When to apply Run-to-Failure Maintenance